xyproto/zsnes/README.md

 <img align="right" width="128" height="128" alt="logo" src="img/128x128x32.png">

-The last release of [ZSNES 1](http://zsnes.sourceforge.net/) was over 18 years ago (2007-10-31).
+The last release of [ZSNES](http://zsnes.sourceforge.net/) was over 18 years ago (2007-10-31).
 It requires heavy patching and tweaking of compilation flags to build and run on a modern Linux distro.
 Most of it was written in 32-bit x86 Assembly, with MMX instructions.

 This is a fork that aims to solve this.